 The required 109 J.D./M.A.S.S.P. academic credits are distributed as follows:

-• 18-24 credits of M.A.S.S.P. coursework taken on Main Campus in the first or second years of the joint program including completion of all core courses for the program including the following:
+• 18-24 credits of M.A.S.S.P. coursework taken in the first or second year of the joint program including completion of all core courses for the program including the following:

-• Selection and completion of a concentration in Intelligence, International Security, Military Operations, Technology and Security, Terrorism and Substate Violence, Unconventional Weapons and Non-Proliferation, or U.S. National Security Policy.
-Each concentration includes: a core class for the concentration and three electives within the chosen concentration;
+• Selection and completion of a concentration in Intelligence, International Security, Military Operations, Technology and Security, Terrorism and Substate Violence, or U.S. National Security Policy (each concentration includes a core class for the concentration and three electives within the chosen concentration);

 • Completion of distribution requirements in each of the following areas: Area Security Studies, Economics and Security, and Technology and Security;